iamgr007/fota/README.md

 ```

-To configure the falsk application:
+To configure the flask application:

 ```
 $ cd /etc/nginx/sites-enabled